 Take the Free Singapore Tour

-For a traveler and a travel blogger like me, this is the best use of time that you can make when you stop over at Singapore’s Changi Airport.
+For a traveler and a travel blogger like me, this is the best use of time that you can make when you stop over at Singapore’s Airport.

-There are a million options to shop at Changi Airport.
+There are a million options to shop at the airport.
 You can buy all luxury brands – be it electronics, beauty and wellness products, chocolates to indulge in or your regular duty-free stuff.
 You can simply get lost in shopping areas of Changi or treat yourself to Retail Therapy as you like it.

 My top pick to buy would be local delicacies at Bengawan Solo.
 Try their Kuey Lapis – a fusion of cake and Bebinca, or their pineapple tarts or their various nut-based cookies.
 Colorful packaging makes it a perfect gift to carry back home.
 Bengawan Solo outlets on all the three terminals will remind you of our own Mithai shops in India.

 That’s it from me!.
-For a longer list of 50 things to so at Singapore Changi Airport check this list or download the iChangi App for instant access to updated information.
+For a longer list of 50 things to do at Singapore Airport check this list or download the iChangi App for instant access to updated information.

 You may like to read my travel blog posts from other countries I visited.